pseusys/SeasideVPN/viridian/algae/protocol/README.md

 ## Encryption and authentication

-The initialization message (the one being sent from client to listener) is encrypted using asymmetric [ECIES](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme)-like algorithm:
+The initialization message (the one being sent from client to listener) is encrypted using asymmetric [ECIES](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme)-like algorithm.

-1. Shared secret is derived from an ephemeral key.
-2. A secure symmetric key is derived from it using a random salt.
-3. A MAC is calculated from the shared secret using the symmetric key.
-4. The plaintext is encrypted using the symmetric key using selected ciphersuite.
-5. Message is transmitted: (ephemeral public key, key salt, key MAC and ciphertext).
-6. The secure symmetric key is derived from the phemeral public key using the salt.
-7. MAC is calculated from the shared secret using the symmetric key and verified.
-8. Ciphertext is decrypted using the symmetric key using selected ciphersuite.
-9. The same key will be used for all the messages coming after.

-All the other messages (and also the initialization message) payload are encrypted using one of the two supported ciphersuites: [XChaCha-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) or [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)-[GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
+All the other messages (and also the initialization message) payload are encrypted using one of the two supported ciphersuites: [XChaCha-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305).
+The algorithms are defined in the [Monocypher](https://monocypher.org/) library.

 Each user uses the same asymmetric key and private symmetric key.
 Since all the messages are **completely** encrypted, the only way server could attribute a message with a user key is using distinct ports for every user.